blockchainer01/PoTREPSs/Application1/Hardware/README.md

 4) Each Raspberry Pi starts the receive programme `./recvn` and specify the listening port.

-5) Select the Multi-Agent Algorithm One-Click Download feature of NCSLAB.
-This feature is still in beta and has not yet been updated to the NCSLAB webpage.

-6) Test the Raspberry Pi to make sure it works.
+5) Test the Raspberry Pi to make sure it works.

-7) Test the configuration of NCSLAB to ensure that the commands are issued and working properly.
+6) Test the configuration of NCSLAB to ensure that the commands are issued and working properly.

-8) Test the hardware circuits to ensure that the circuits are working properly.
+7) Test the hardware circuits to ensure that the circuits are working properly.

-9) Start the distributed generation power supply and set each power supply according to the parameters in the manuscript.
+8) Start the distributed generation power supply and set each power supply according to the parameters in the manuscript.

-10) Activate the local droop control and check that the operation indicators are reasonable.
+9) Activate the local droop control and check that the operation indicators are reasonable.
 In particular, check the electrical circuits for short circuits and other safety hazards.

-11) Ensure that the configuration software of NCSLAB is successfully connected to the Raspberry Pi.
+10) Ensure that the configuration software of NCSLAB is successfully connected to the Raspberry Pi.
 Download each executable file.

-12) Issue commands to start the control programme using the configuration software of NCSLAB.
+11) Issue commands to start the control programme using the configuration software of NCSLAB.
 The programme automatically performs the following three steps: performs a one-minute wait, at which time the duty cycle is 0; then runs the local droop control, at which time there is no communication between the generating units; and activates the secondary controller after 5 s.

-13) Observe the operational status of the system.
+12) Observe the operational status of the system.
 For example, waveforms are observed with oscilloscopes and the operational status of each blockchain node is monitored with VNC Viewer.

 ##  See the results directly
 Since the evolution of the system also has been run in advance, you can view the regulation process directly from the figure below or by clicking on the picture "MicrogridOutput.gif" in the folder "Application1".